List of Alien (franchise) characters: Joan Lambert

 Joan Marie Lambert (Veronica Cartwright) is the navigator of the Nostromo and the only other woman on the ship besides Ripley.
 Disinclined to take risks beyond her console, she resents being chosen as part of the team to explore the Derelict.
 After Kane's infestation by the facehugger, she berates Ripley for refusing to allow her and the rest of the team aboard.
 When the Alien begins to kill her crew, Lambert insists that they evacuate the Nostromo.
 While preparing to leave on a shuttle, Lambert and Parker are confronted by the Alien which kills them.
-During Ripley's ICC tribunal, fifty-seven years after the first incident, a screen details the deceased members of the Nostromo crew, including Lambert, who is revealed as a trans woman.
+During Ripley's ICC tribunal, fifty-seven years after the first incident, a screen details the deceased members of the Nostromo crew, including Lambert, who is identified as a trans woman.

 In the original draft of Alien, Lambert provided comic relief; this attracted Sigourney Weaver, before the screenplay was edited to make her stern and humorless.
 Veronica Cartwright then expressed an interest in playing Ripley, auditioning for the role and meeting with director Ridley Scott.
 She was informed that she had "the part", which she and her agent interpreted as the Ripley role; instead, it was Lambert.
 Cartwright was initially resistant, since she disliked Lambert's serious demeanor, but accepted after talking with the film's producers about Lambert's being a point-of-view character for the audience.
 She won the 1980 Saturn Award for Best Supporting Actress.